surma/surma.dev/content/things/webgpu.md

 Adapters, in turn, are the translation layer from operation system’s native graphics API to WebGPU.
 As the browser is a single OS-level application that can run multiple web applications, there is yet again a need for multiplexing, so that each web app feels like it has sole control of the GPU.
 This is modelled in WebGPU with the concept of _logical_ devices.

-To get access to an adapter, you call `navigator.gpu.getAdapter()`.
+To get access to an adapter, you call `navigator.gpu.requestAdapter()`.
 At the time of writing, [`requestAdapter()`][requestAdapter] takes very few options.
 The options allow you to request a high-performance or low-energy adapter.

 > **Software rendering:** Some implementations also offer a “fallback adapter” for systems with no GPU or a GPU that isn’t sufficiently capable.
 Fallback adapters are effectively a pure software implementation, which will not be very fast but keeps your app functional.